Cotransporter: Background

-Cotransporters are capable of moving solutes either up or down gradients at rates of 1000 to 100000 molecules per second.
+Cotransporters are capable of moving solutes either up or down gradients at rates of 1,000 to 100,000 molecules per second.
 They may act as channels or transporters, depending on conditions under which they are assayed.
 The movement occurs by binding to two molecules or ions at a time and using the gradient of one solute's concentration to force the other molecule or ion against its gradient.
 Some studies show that cotransporters can function as ion channels, contradicting the classical models.
-For instance the wheat HKT1 transporter shows two modes of transport by the same protein.
+For instance, the wheat HKT1 transporter shows two modes of transport by the same protein.

 Cotransporters can be classified as antiporters and symporters.
-Both use electric potential and/or chemical gradients to move protons and ions against their concentration gradient.
-In plants the proton is considered a secondary substance and high proton concentration in the apoplast powers the inward movement of certain ions by symporters.
-A Proton gradient moves the ions into the vacuole by proton-sodium antiporter or the proton-calcium antiporter.
-In plants, sucrose transport is distributed throughout the plant by the proton-pump where the pump, as discussed above, creates a gradient of protons so that there are many more on one side of the membrane than the other.
+Both use electric potential, chemical gradients, or both to move protons and ions against a concentration gradient.
+In plants, the proton is considered a secondary substance, and high proton concentration in the apoplast powers the inward movement of certain ions by symporters.
+A proton gradient causes ions to be moved into the vacuole by the proton-sodium antiporter or the proton-calcium antiporter.
+In plants, sucrose transport is distributed throughout the plant by the proton-pump; the pump creates a gradient of protons so that there are many more on one side of the membrane than the other.
 As the protons diffuse back across the membrane, the free energy liberated by this diffusion is used to co-transport sucrose.
-In mammals, glucose is transported through sodium dependent glucose transporters, which use energy in this process.
-Here, since both glucose and sodium are transported in the same direction across the membrane, they would be classified as symporters.
-The glucose transporter system was first hypothesized by Dr. Robert K. Crane in 1960, this is discussed later in the article.
+In mammals, glucose is transported through sodium-dependent glucose transporters, a process that uses energy.
+Since both glucose and sodium are transported in the same direction across the membrane, they are classified as symporters.
+The glucose transporter system was first hypothesized by Robert K. Crane in 1960.

 History

-Dr. Robert K. Crane, a Harvard graduate, had been working in the field of carbohydrate biochemistry for quite some time.
+Robert K. Crane, a Harvard graduate, had been working in the field of carbohydrate biochemistry for quite some time.
 His experience in the areas of glucose-6-phosphate biochemistry, carbon dioxide fixation, hexokinase and phosphate studies led him to hypothesize cotransport of glucose along with sodium through the intestine.
 Pictured right is of Dr. Crane and his drawing of the cotransporter system he proposed in 1960, at the international meet on membrane transport and metabolism.
 His studies were confirmed by other groups and are now used as the classical model to understand cotransporters.